Akianonymus/gdrive-downloader/README.md

 These are the custom flags that are currently implemented:

+-   <strong>-am | --alternate-method</strong>

+    Use this flag to use alternate method of downloading.

+    In default mode, all the folder information if fetched recursively and then download is started.

+    In alternate mode, downloading is done one folder at a time.

+    ---

 -   <strong>-aria | --aria-flags 'flags'</strong>

     Use aria2c to download. "-aria" doesn't take arguments.